Ramsey numbers of cycles in random graphs: Rotation-extension

 \begin{proof}[Proof of \cref{lemma:tapaoenboosters}] First, we observe that $G$ is connected.
 Indeed, suppose not, and let $\{A, B\}$ be a partition of $V(G)$ without crossing edges.
 Suppose that $|A| \leq |B|$ and in particular that $|B| \geq n/2 \geq M$.
 Since $N(A) \setminus A = \emptyset$ and since $G$ is $(k,d)$-expander, then $|A| \geq k+1 \geq m$.
 Hence, any pair of sets $A' \subseteq A$ and $B' \subseteq B$ of sizes $m, M$ respectively have $e(A',B')=0$, which is a contradiction to the fact that $G$ is $(m, M)$-joined.
 This shows that $G$ is connected.

 Next, we show that for each vertex $u$ which is a start of a longest path $P$ in $G$, the bound $|S(P,u)| \geq (n-M+1)/3$ holds.
-If this is shown to be true, then for each $v \in S(P,u)$, the pair $\{u,v\}$ is a booster (since $G$ is connected).
-Thus there are $(n-M+1)/3 \geq n/4$ booster pairs adjacent to $u$, but also at least $n/4$ other endpoints of a longest path in $G$.
+This is enough to conclude.
+Indeed, we have that for each $v \in S(P,u)$, the pair $\{u,v\}$ is a booster (since $G$ is connected).
+Thus we would have at least $(n-M+1)/3 \geq n/4$ booster pairs containing $u$, but also at least $n/4$ other endpoints of a longest path in $G$.
 These two pieces of information together imply that the number of boosters is at least $\frac{1}{16}\binom{n}{2}$, as desired.

 Let $P$ be a longest path in $G$ with endpoints $u$ and $v$, and let $S = S(P,u)$.
 As discussed, it is enough to show that $|S| \geq (n-M+1)/3$.
 By \cref{lemma:rotation}, we have $|N(S)| < 2|S|$.
 Since $G$ is a $(k,2)$-expander, this implies $|S| \geq k+1 \geq m$.
 Then Lemma~\ref{lemma:improvedexpansion} implies that $|N(S)| \geq n - M -|S|+ 1$.
 Therefore, we deduce $n - M + 1 \leq 3 |S|$ and thus $|S| \geq (n-M+1)/3$, as required. \end{proof}